Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

 \section{Proposed Method}

 In this section, we present our training-free method for the sketch-to-image generation task.
-Please note that in our method, we consistently use the same pre-trained text-to-image model, \ie, Stable Diffusion (SD)~\cite{rombach2022high}, a prominent model that conducts denoising process within the latent space instead of the image space.
-We first introduce the preliminary techniques of diffusion models used in our method in Sec.~\ref{sec:preliminary}.
-Then, in Section \ref{sec:noise_latent}, we discuss our novel observation and the motivation for the proposed method.
-Despite a gap between realistic and sketchy images in inverted latents obtained from DDIM Inversion\cite{song2020denoising}, cross-attention maps effectively track layout and structural features during the reconstruction process across different domains.
-Subsequently, we leverage these recorded cross-attention maps into the generation process with proposed latent optimization to guide the model in generating content resembling the reference image, as explained in Sec.~\ref{sec:pipeline}.
+Our approach is built entirely on a single pre-trained text-to-image model, \ie, Stable Diffusion (SD)~\cite{rombach2022high}, a widely used model that performs denoising in the latent space rather than the image space.
+We first outlines the preliminary techniques of diffusion models used in our method in Sec.~\ref{sec:preliminary}.
+Next, in Section~\ref{sec:noise_latent}, we present a key observation and the motivation behind our approach: although DDIM Inversion~\cite{song2020denoising} reveals a clear domain gap between real and sketch images in the latent space, cross-attention maps still successfully capture and track structural and layout features during reconstruction—regardless of domain.
+Building on this, we propose a latent optimization strategy that incorporates these attention maps into the generation process to guide the model in producing outputs that adhere to the structure of the reference sketch, as detailed in Section~\ref{sec:pipeline}.